High Holidays 2022

 High Holiday Honors

-In our ongoing effort to promote congregational participation throughout the High Holy Days, we encourage everyone, whether or not they are interested in having an honor, to please fill out the High Holidays Registration Form and return it to the office no later than September 8.
+In our ongoing effort to promote congregational participation throughout the High Holy Days, we encourage everyone, whether or not they are interested in having an honor, to please fill out the High Holidays Registration Form and return it to the office no later than August 25, 2023.
 We will make every effort to accommodate your request.
 This procedure has worked very well over the last several years, and has saved the committee a tremendous amount of time in trying to understand the priorities of the congregational membership.
 PLEASE COMPLETE THE FORM, even if you will not be attending services for some or all of the High Holy Days.
-Should you have any questions about this process, please feel free to contact either Ed Kneitel at 216.765.1955 or Diane Burgin at 216.921.4004.
+Should you have any questions about this process, please feel free to contact Diane Burgin at 216.921.4004.

 Schedule of Services